cp2k/cp2k/README_cmake.md

-# Build cp2k with cmake
+# Build CP2K with CMake

-This document regroups information about the cp2k cmake system.
-CMake is used to detect cp2k dependencies and configure the compilation process.
+This document regroups information about the CP2K CMake system.
+CMake is used to detect CP2K dependencies and configure the compilation process.
 Dependencies should be installed independently either with a distribution package manager, easybuild, or spack to name a few.

-It is easier to build and install all manually build dependencies in a single directory ideally where cp2k will also be installed.
-Cmake will have less difficulties to find the FindPACKAGE.cmake files and dependent libraries.
+It is easier to build and install all manually build dependencies in a single directory ideally where CP2K will also be installed.
+Cmake will have less difficulties to find the FindPACKAGE.CMake files and dependent libraries.
 CMake will also use environment variables such as ORNL_FFTW3_ROOT, etc. Usually a standard prefix is used in HPC environments.
-If known just add it in the cmake/cp2k_utils.cmake file.
+If known just add it in the `cmake/cp2k_utils.cmake` file.

-The cmake build system requires a minimum set of dependencies :
+The CMake build system requires a minimum set of dependencies :

 - a c, C++, and fortran compiler (gcc, intel oneapi, AMD or nvidia SDK, xlf, etc...)
 - an MPI implementation
 - DBCSR.
 - openmp
 - any flavor of BLAS, LAPACK, SCALAPACK.
-- cmake of course
+- CMake

 Major vendors implementations of BLAS, LAPACK, and scalapack are supported.
 The build system was tested with MKL, cray libsci, openblas, flexiblas but it should also work with blis, or ATLAS.
-Corresponding findPACKAGE.cmake are included but they still need testing.
+Corresponding `findPACKAGE.cmake` are included but they still need testing.

 Options turned on by default are CP2K_USE_LIBXSMM, CP2K_USE_FFTW3, CP2K_USE_LIBXC, CP2K_USE_COSMA, CP2K_USE_LIBINT2.
 Additionally MPI, DBCSR,
-OPENMP, SCALAPACK, and BLAS/LAPACK are mandatory and can not be turned off. the arguement `-DCP2K_USE_OPTION=ON, OFF` can be added to the cmake command line turn `ON` or `OFF` a specific option.
+OPENMP, SCALAPACK, and BLAS/LAPACK are mandatory and can not be turned off. the arguement `-DCP2K_USE_OPTION=ON, OFF` can be added to the `cmake` command line turn `ON` or `OFF` a specific option.
 The list of currently supported optional dependencies is

-- CP2K_USE_SIRIUS = OFF : add SIRIUS support to cp2k
+- CP2K_USE_SIRIUS = OFF : add SIRIUS support to CP2K

 - CP2K_USE_FFTW3 = ON : add support of fftw3 (on by default)